Resources

 Medical expenses incurred before being admitted to a hospital are considered as pre-hospitalisation expenses.
 Usually, when people feel uneasy, they visit their family doctor or specialist.
 The doctor might suggest certain tests and scans to reach a concrete diagnosis.
 If the diagnosis is severe, the patient is admitted to a hospital.

 Generally, several medical tests are conducted before admitting a patient to the hospital.
-These tests include X-ray, CT scan, MRI, Angiography, Blood-Sugar test, etc. that determine the medical condition of that person.
-Expenses for such tests will be covered under pre-hospitalisation cover as per the terms and conditions of the plan.
+These tests include X-ray, CT scan, MRI, Angiography, Blood Sugar test, etc., which determine the person's medical condition.
+Expenses for such tests will be covered under pre-hospitalisation cover as per the plan's terms and conditions.

 Most insurance companies offer pre-hospitalisation coverage for up to 30 days prior to the date of hospitalisation.
 However, this period may vary from one insurer to another.
-Please note that pre-hospitalisation expenses are covered for the same illness for which the insured is admitted in the hospital.
+Please note that pre-hospitalisation expenses are covered for the same illness for which the insured is admitted.

 What are Post-hospitalisation Expenses?

-Expenses incurred (to treat the patient) after being discharged from a hospital are considered as post-hospitalisation expenses.
-In cases involving hospitalisation, treatment does not usually end immediately after a patient is discharged from the hospital.
+Expenses incurred (to treat the patient) after being discharged from a hospital are considered post-hospitalisation expenses.
+In hospitalisation cases, treatment does not usually end immediately after a patient is discharged.

 Post-discharge recovery includes medications and care.
 Frequent medical consultation sessions with experts can also be a part of this recovery process.
-This is where a cover including post-hospitalisation expenses can be helpful.
+This is where covering post-hospitalisation expenses can be helpful.

-Post-hospitalisation covers the medical expenses incurred for the follow-up treatment for which the patient was hospitalised.
-Most health insurance policies cover these costs between 45-90 days post the discharge date from the hospital.
+Post-hospitalisation covers medical expenses incurred for the follow-up treatment for which the patient was hospitalised.
+Most health insurance policies cover these costs between 45 and 90 days after the discharge date from the hospital.

 Here are the top reasons to buy medical insurance with pre-hospitalisation and post-hospitalisation coverage.